-Under the General Data Protection Regulation (GDPR), all companies will be required to take issues of data privacy and consent seriously – or face the consequences.
+Under the General Data Protection Regulation (GDPR), all companies will be required to take issues of data can i buy ambien online privacy and consent seriously – or face the consequences.
 Andrew Stellakis, pictured above, managing director of Q2Q IT and certified GDPR practitioner, explores what SME owners can learn from Facebook’s recent data mishandlings.

 When it comes to fulfilling the heightened data privacy responsibilities of the GDPR, Facebook’s latest revelations about how it intends to gather consent from its users can be taken as an example of what not to do.